-- Individual practitioners

-- Artists or artist collectives

-- Community and/or arts organisations

-- Residents' associations

-- Registered charities

-- Limited companies and/or CICs (with no profit made from this project)

-- Schools (where activity is for extra-curricular activity) - Religious groups for community activities - Statutory agencies, such as the police, health or other Croydon Council departments.
+- Individual practitioners - Artists or artist collectives - Community and/or arts organisations - Residents' associations - Registered charities - Limited companies and/or CICs (with no profit made from this project) - Schools, or work with schools, may only apply for extra-curricular activity that takes place outside the school timetable - Religious groups may only apply for non-religious activities - Statutory agencies, such as the police, health or other Croydon Council departments.
 Applicants must demonstrate a strong link with the community they propose to work with, and why they are best-placed to hold the funding - Collaborative projects: for example between creatives, voluntary, community or social enterprise organisations, social care, health and wellbeing organisations, education providers.
 In this case, one organisation will need to make the application on behalf of the group, and list all partners in the application